GaloisInc/mir-json/doc/rustc.md

         --generate             Print a shell script instead of actually running the build -h, --help                 Print help information
-    -o, --out-dir <OUT_DIR>    Directory to place rlibs and rlibs_real in [default: next to libs] --target <TARGET>      Rust target triple to configure the libraries for
+    -o, --out-dir <OUT_DIR>    Directory to place rlibs and rlibs_real in [default: next to libs] --target <TARGET>      Rust target triple to configure the libraries for [default: host triple]
 ```

 ## `--target`